W. Ed Hammond, PhD, FACMI, FAIMBE, FIMIA, FHL7, FIAHSI

-Director, Duke Center for Health Informatics, Duke Translational Medicine Institute
+Director, Duke Center for Health Informatics, Clinical and Translational Science Institute

 Director, Applied Informatics Research, Duke Health Technology Solutions

-Professor, Department of Community and Family Medicine, School of Medicine
+Professor, Department of Family Medicine and Community Health, School of Medicine

 Professor Emeritus, Department of Biomedical Engineering, Pratt School of Engineering